 What is a Mortgage Credit Certificate?

 Established by Congress as part of the Deficit Reduction Act of 1984, the Mortgage Credit Certificate is a dollar-for-dollar federal income tax credit equal to a percentage of the interest a homeowner pays on their mortgage loan.
-Homeowners with an MCC can take an annual tax credit of up to $2,000.
+Homeowners with an MCC can take an annual tax credit of up to 20% of what they paid in mortgage interest that year.

 Homeowners can take an MCC credit on their income taxes every year they occupy the home as their principal residence which means it has the potential to save home buyers thousands over the life of a loan.